RainbowMiner/RainbowMiner/README.md

 Each miner/device/algorithm combination can have it's own overclocking values set by RainbowMiner.
 To enable: set "**EnableOCProfiles**" to "**1**" in your config.txt or use the [C]onfiguration->[C]ommon.

 **!!
-It is important, that you coose a default profile for each GPU device in your devices.config.txt !!**
+It is important, that you choose a default profile for each GPU device in your devices.config.txt !!**

 You can edit the file directly: put the name of your custom default profile into field "**DefaultOCprofile**" Alternatively, the devices can be changed using [C]onfiguration->[D]evices

 ### 1. setup overclocking profiles

 Use [C]onfiguration->[O]C-Profiles to edit, create and delete overclocking profiles.
-Values for PowerLimit (%), ThermalLimit (Â°C), MemoryClockBoost (MHz), CoreClockBoost (MHz), LockMemoryClock (MHz), LockCoreClock (MHz) and LockVoltagePoint (ÂµV) (see hint below) can be defined.
+Values for PowerLimit (%), ThermalLimit (°C), MemoryClockBoost (MHz), CoreClockBoost (MHz), LockMemoryClock (MHz), LockCoreClock (MHz) and LockVoltagePoint (µV) (see hint below) can be defined.
 You may name the profiles like you want.
 Hint: Use the complete profile's names, when editing the config files directly.
 Of course you may also edit the ocprofiles.config.txt file directly.

 Hint: LockVoltagePoint can only be set, if EnableOCvoltage is set to 1 in your config.txt (or use [C]onfiguration->[C]ommon to change)